FawziYassine/RNA-seq_FRDA/Clinical_Significance_and_Therapuetic_Potential.md

 In this article, I will show how the endogenous antioxidants defense system is defective in **FRDA**, and how **SFN** can correct this defect.

+# 2. Friedreich’s Ataxia (**FRDA**)

 **FRDA** is a neurodegenerative disease, and the most common hereditary ataxia, where it affects one individual in 50,000.
 This disease is characterized by the progressive degeneration of the central and peripheral nervous systems, life-threatening cardiomyopathy, and increased incidence of diabetes mellitus.
-Most of the neurological symptoms result from neurodegeneration in the dorsal root ganglia (DRG), with the loss of large sensory neurons and posterior columns, lfollowed by degeneration in the spinocerebellar and corticospinal tracts of the spinal cord (Koeppen, 2011). **FRDA** is caused by a mutation (GAA triplet repeat) in the first intron of the Frataxin (**FXN**) gene, which is localized on 9q21.11 and encodes a 210 amino-acid mitochondrial protein called frataxin.
-This mutation leads to decreased frataxin expression (Campuzano et al., 1996).
+Most of the neurological symptoms result from neurodegeneration in the dorsal root ganglia (DRG), with the loss of large sensory neurons and posterior columns, lfollowed by degeneration in the spinocerebellar and corticospinal tracts of the spinal cord (Koeppen, 2011). **FRDA** is caused by a mutation (GAA triplet repeat) in the first intron of the **FXN** gene, which is localized on 9q21.11 and encodes a 210 amino-acid mitochondrial protein called **Frataxin**.
+This mutation leads to decreased **Frataxin** expression (Campuzano et al., 1996).

 It is known from the literature that an effective treatment approach for **FRDA** is to activate the **Nrf2** pathway (Brandes et al. 2020; Petrillo et al., 2017).
 Omaveloxolone (RTA 408) is a pharmaceutical compound being tested in the MOXIe clinical trial ([NCT02255435](https://clinicaltrials.gov/ct2/show/NCT02255435)) targeting **FRDA** patients.
 Omaveloxolone promotes the cellular antioxidative potential through the activation of **Nrf2** (Reisman et al., 2019).
 Omaveloxolone is the most advanced **FRDA** research therapeutic candidate for **FRDA** as shown in [Friedreich’s Ataxia Treatment Pipeline](http://www.curefa.org/pipeline) which is a visual tool for communicating the progress of research and development on lead therapeutic candidates for **FRDA**.
 Another potent **Nrf2** activator is the natural pharmacological compound **SFN** which is a phytochemical found in Broccoli sprouts.

 The authors in (Napierala et al., 2017) have used fibroblast cell lines in their sequencing experiment.
-They should have used nerve or heart cells because these cells are the most defective ones in Friedreich’s Ataxia (**FRDA**) disease.
+They should have used nerve or heart cells because these cells are the most defective ones in **FRDA** disease.
 Even then, I am still able to find significantly differentiated genes between **FRDA** group (18 samples) and Control (**CTRL**) group (17 samples) in this experiment.
 Interestingly, antioxidant genes were downregulated in **FRDA** cells.

-# 2. The Antioxidant Defense System is Defective in **FRDA**
+# 3. The Antioxidant Defense System is Defective in **FRDA**

 During energy production, the oxidation of carbon-containing nutrients in the **Krebs cycle** and the Electron Transport Chain (**ETC**) inside the mitochondria causes the production of free radicals or Reactive Oxygen Species (**ROS**).
 These radicals result from the reduction of O2 with proteins in the mitochondrial membrane.
 Examples of free radicals are superoxide, hydroxylradical, and hydrogen peroxide.